t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Code-on-Demand improves modifiability, since new features can be deployed during runtime (e.g., support for a new representation format).
 It also improves performance, as the server can provide code for local pre-processing before transferring the data.

+# Hypermedia-driven Applications

+## Motivation
+Extensibility at runtime

+* The server implements a newer version of the application.
+Older clients ignore the new links and forms, while newer clients are able to take advantage of the new features by following the new links and submitting the new forms.
+* The server offers links and forms depending on the current state.
+The server can tell the client which operations are currently valid and thus help the client navigate the application state machine.
+The client does not have to have knowledge which operations are allowed in the current state or make a request just to find out that the operation is not valid.
+* The server offers links and forms depending on the client's access control rights.
+If the client is unauthorized to perform a certain operation, then the server can simply omit the links and forms for that operation.

+## A Priori

+Knowledge that needs to be shared a priori among all participants of a REST system.

+* URI schemes that identify communication protocols,
+* Internet Media Types that identify representation formats,
+* link relation types or resource types that identify link semantics,
+* form relation types that identify form semantics,
+* variable names that identify the semantics of variables in templated links,
+* form field names that identify the semantics of form fields in forms, and
+* optionally, well-known locations.

+## At Runtime

+Explain how it works during runtime: server knows application and offers possible choices to client, client chooses by following links or submitting forms.

+# Design Patterns

+## Server Push
+Observing State (asynchronous updates) of a resource

+## Executing a Function

+## Long-running Functions

+## Conversion

+### Text-to-Speech

+### Speech-to-Text

+## Collections

+## Events as State

 # Security Considerations {#sec-sec}

 This document does not define new functionality and therefore does not introduce new security concerns.